qmi03/hpc-mpi-rma-report/src/contents/c3/index.typ

+#import "/macros.typ":cxx
 = Related Works
+This section examines two key areas relevant to my implementation: barrier synchronization algorithms and hybrid parallelization approaches.

+@barrier-algos
+review MellorCrummey's foundational work on barrier algorithms, which provides crucial insights into synchronization strategies for different multiprocessor architectures.

+@hybrid explore recent advances in hybrid parallelization, particularly Quaranta and Maddegedara's novel approach combining MPI-3 shared memory windows with the C++11 memory model.

+Based on these works, @design-decision formulate the implementation strategy that leverages both efficient barrier synchronization and modern memory model capabilities.

+#pagebreak()

 #set heading(offset: 1)
-MellorCrummey et al @sync-algos propose nuanced recommendations for barrier
-synchronization:

-1. Broadcast-Based Cache-Coherent Multiprocessors:
-  - For modest processor counts: Utilize a centralized counter-based barrier
-  - For larger scales: Implement a 4-ary arrival tree with a central sense-reversing wakeup flag

-2. Multiprocessors Without Coherent Caches or With Directory-Based Coherency:
-  - Dissemination Barrier@dissemination:
-    - Distributed data structures respecting locality
-    - Critical path approximately one-third shorter than tree-based barriers
-    - Total interconnect traffic complexity of O(P logP)

-  - Tree-Based Barrier@sync-algos:
-    - Alternative approach with different performance characteristics
-    - Total interconnect traffic complexity of O(P)

-The dissemination barrier demonstrates superior performance on architectures like the Butterfly, which can execute parallel non-interfering network transactions across multiple processors.
+#{ include "./barrier_algos.typ" }
+#{ include "./hybrid.typ" }

+#set heading(offset: 0)
+== Design Decisions <design-decision>
-From this, my proposal for a barrier algorithm within a computation node like C++ will use the broadcast-based cache-coherent multiprocessors method.
+From these works, my proposal for a barrier algorithm within a computation node like C++ will use the broadcast-based cache-coherent multiprocessors method.
 For inter-core communication, I will implement the second approach.
 This choice aligns with the expectation that modern multi-core processors typically maintain cache coherence.
+The implementation will also consider the synchronization techniques demonstrated by Quaranta and Maddegedara, particularly their use of C++11 atomic operations for fine-grained control.